jamie-ralph/data-career-analysis/README.md

 the differences between the two groups.
 This left 2326 responses, consisting of 1058 data scientists and 1268 data analysts.

-The salaries used here are the converted US Dollary salaries provided by StackOverflow.
+The salaries used here are the converted US Dollar salaries provided by StackOverflow.

 ### Exploring the data